tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 3. Instructor Do: Client-Server Model (5 min)

-Now that students know what APIs are and how to execute them, it's time they learn what goes on in the back end when an API request is sent.
+Now that students know what APIs are and how to execute them, it's time they learn what goes on in the backend when an API request is sent.
 Students will learn the various components of the client-server model through instructor demonstration.

 Part of the demonstration will include showing students the client-server model by pinging Yahoo Finance.
 Make sure to have a terminal open and ready for the demo.

-Open the lesson slides, move to the "Client-Server Model" section and highlight the following:
+Open the lesson slides, move to the "Client-Server Model" section, and highlight the following:

 * The client-server model is a structure that outlines the relationship and flow of communication between two components: a client and a server.

   ![client_server_model.jpg](Images/client_server_model.png)

-  * A **client** is any tool or application that is used to connect to or communicate with a server.
+  * A **client** is any tool or application that is used to connect to, or communicate with, a server.
 This includes internet browsers, mobile devices, and command line terminals, just to name a few.
 Clients submit requests to servers, and clients receive responses from servers.

   * A **server** is a computer program, device, or hardware.
 Servers run some form of application and are tasked with interacting and providing functionality to clients.
 Servers receive requests from clients, and servers send responses back to clients.